What is Medicaid Coverage? How does Medicaid work?

 Medicaid’s attitude was recently expressed to us by a Medicaid supervisor when asked where the public could find changes in the regulations the public is required to follow: “The public has no right to know.”

-We help folks with Medicaid planning to preserve and protect assets within the Medicaid regulations.
-We call this estate planning for folks who have obtained their money the hard way – by earning it.
+We help people with Medicaid planning to preserve and protect assets within the Medicaid regulations.
+We call this estate planning for people who have obtained their money the hard way – by earning it.
 Please see the section on Medicaid Planning and Asset Preservation.

 What is Medicaid Spend Down?